 Features: Search and prioritize calls, use different rules and greetings for different contacts, share calls with your team, specify where and when to receive calls and receive email notifications of calls and text messages.

 10. Basecamp (Project Management)

-“Basecamp keeps people on same page so no matter what your role is, everyone works toward a common goal: finishing a project together.”
+“Basecamp keeps people on the same page so no matter what your role is, everyone works toward a common goal: finishing a project together.”

-Basecamp is a project management system and at first glance it may not seem to have much to do with customer support.
+Basecamp is a project management system and at first glance, it may not seem to have much to do with customer support.
 However, with a little outside-of-the-box thinking the software can be used to create to-do lists with clients for finalizing deliverables, ongoing maintenance, logging bugs or ongoing conversations and progress check-ins.

 Features: Team and clients collaboration, consolidated communication, due dates, keyword filters, project catch up and file download.